nfl/scte35/README.md

 * Provide a simple interface that can be instatiated or injected
 * Remove Netbeans dependency
 * Remove UI dependency
-* Compatibility with Android (But no actual Android dependency)
+* Compatibility with Android
+  * Removing dependency to `javax.xml.bind.DatatypeConverter` http://stackoverflow.com/a/34424297.
+Using `commons-codec`
+  * Removing  ` com.turner.decoder.Base64`.
+Using `commons-codec`
+  * Keep it independent of Android libraries
 * Fully define model
 * Move to gradle
 * Add unit tests